bytefair/scentric/readme.md

 __v1.5__

-* Updated all the core files to reflect new code in the bases
+* Updated all the core files to reflect new code in the bases (_s theme and HTML5 Boilerplate)

 ## Planned Additions